Illustration showing a man doing a barbell deadlift.

 How Much Can the Average Skinny Guy Lift?

-For guys who are interested in being strong in a more general sense, they can drop the strength phases, focusing on improving their rep maxes instead.
-Getting stronger in the 6–12 rep range is just as good for gaining general strength as the 1–5 rep range, but it’s also easier on our joints, has a lower risk of injury, and is better at stimulating muscle growth.
-They may also want to focus on different compound lifts, such as doing the front squat or high-bar squat instead of the powerlifter’s low-bar squat.
+If you want to get strong in a more general sense, you don’t need to worry about singles, doubles, and triples.
+Building strength in the 6–12 rep range is just as good for gaining general strength as doing sets of 1–5 reps, but it’s also easier on your joints, has a lower risk of injury, and is better at stimulating muscle growth.
+You might also want to focus on different compound lifts, such as doing deep front squats instead of low-bar squats.

 Summary